 Guy Kawasaki, in his new book “Enchantment: The Art of Changing Hearts, Minds, and Actions” provides some in-depth recommendations on the “how to” of pull technology.
 Here are some of his recommendations for web sites and blogs that I particularly recommend to entrepreneurs and startups:

 - Provide good content.
 This may seem obvious, but how many websites have you reviewed that are static and just plain dull?
 A website or blog without appealing or entertaining content for your market segment is not enchanting.
+Since having great content means more traffic to your website, it becomes easier for you to understand how to get sponsors for your website as well.

 - Refresh it often.
 Ideally, you should update content at least every two or three days.
 Good content that doesn’t change isn’t good for long, and customers or clients will not return to your website or blog if you don’t regularly provide something new.